COURSE FLYER (pdf)

-Silicon photonics is a rapidly growing industry as well as an active area of advanced research.
-This course will focus on practical applications of advanced EM concepts to photonic integrated circuits.
-It combines the rigorous derivation of major physical concepts like matrix optics, waveguiding, coupled mode theory, pin junctions, etc. with the applications of these knowledge towards the design of practical silicon photonic devices like passive wavelength filters, active switches and modulators for optical communications, as well as germanium photodetectors.
+Silicon photonics is a rapidly growing multi-$B industry as well as an active area of advanced research.
+This course will focus on practical applications of EM concepts to photonic integrated circuits.
+It combines the derivation of major EM concepts like waveguiding, coupled modes, pin junctions, with the applications of these knowledge towards the design of practical silicon photonic devices like wavelength filters, optical switches, modulators, and photodetectors for optical communications, biosensing, quantum and neuromorphic computing.

 Information for undergraduate students:

-The ECE498YV class has been tought for several years and it can be either taken in a sequence to ECE452 or as a stand alone class.
+The ECE442 class has been taught for several years and it can be either taken in a sequence to ECE452 or as a stand alone class.
 The only pre-requisite is ECE350 or analogous class on basic EM concepts.
-Over last several years that I taught it about third of each class were undergradutes that perform as good, or in a number of cases even better, than many graduates.
+Typically about third of each class were undergraduates that perform as good, or in a number of cases even better, than many graduates.

-This additional credit hour is given to students who choose to participate in design and testing of your own photonic integrated circuits.
+An additional credit hour is given to graduate students for participating in design and testing of your own photonic integrated circuits.
 Report is required at the end of the course.

-More information can be found on the COURSE FLYER (pdf)
+More information can be found on the EXTENDED COURSE FLYER (pdf)